sharkmoos/proof-of-pwn/README.md

 there are a number of versions of the program each with minor changes.
 The players needs to exploit one program, and then work out how to use that model to create automation which can exploit the other X number of programs.

 Currently, it's not too hard.
-Any single binary in a CTF would barely reach the easy difficulty, but I have some ideas for more complex versions of this problem, and I hope this will be enough of a challenge for section of the 5 day CTF.
+Any single binary in a CTF would barely reach the easy difficulty, so it'll be a programming problem for anyone comfortable with binexp, and a learning experience on both for those who aren't.
+I have some ideas for more complex versions of this problem, and I hope this will be enough of a challenge for section of the 5 day CTF.

 ## Level 0